boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 #### Image Mode

-You can customize the image showcase style through the ode setting.
+You can customize the image showcase style through the mode setting.

 *Default*: The image will be displayed in its original size.